 This installation was featured at Art Prize 2011 in Grand Rapids, MI, which is the largest art festival of its kind in the world.
 The artist used lotto tickets to create an incredible living room scene.
 No doubt this work of art took quite a few painstaking hours to complete, but it was all well worth it in my opinion.

 Another cool example of trash art exhibited at Art Prize is the book pages sculptures created by artist Christopher Yockey.
 The artist filled an entire room with 10-foot-tall arches formed from thousands of torn book pages.

 Artist Sandy Smith takes old, rundown computers and monitors and breathes new life into them.
 She has created several large-scale installations, including one titled “Mauritian Sunset” that pieces together old computer parts to form an entire wall complete with a doorway.
 The installation uses color to bring the installation to life.
 Smith also pieced together old computer parts to form a more than 12-foot-tall sculpture titled “Pope, Pop & Terror”.
 The title was derived from the three most popular Google Image search terms in 2005.
 When lit, the sculpture forms a crucifix shape.
 This is one creative way to e-cycle.

 Recycled Metal Robots and Sculptures

-Kinetic sculptor Nemo Gould repurposes everyday items into art, such as wooden chairs, metal parts and scraps.
+Kinetic sculptor Nemo Gould repurposes everyday items, like wooden chairs, metal parts, and scraps, into art.
 He turns trash into robots that actually move and have features that light up.
 His works were exhibited at San Jose Museum’s “Robots: Evolution of a Cultural Icon” show in 2008.